JessupByun/synthetic-data-gen-eval/README.md

 ### 2. Create a Virtual Environment and Install Dependencies

-#### Create a Virtual Environment with Python 3.10:
+#### Create a Virtual Environment with Python 3.10

-*Note: The repository uses a virtual environment with Python 3.10 due to incompabilities with evaluation libraries when using newer versions of Python*
+*Note: The repository uses Python 3.10 due to incompatibilities with evaluation libraries when using newer versions.*

 ```bash
 python3.10 -m venv .venv
 ```

-#### Activate the virtual environment:
+#### Activate the Virtual Environment

 - macOS/Linux:
 ```bash